 Subject Information: File relates to Honora Pomeroy’s application under the Army Pensions Acts in respect of the death of her son Henry Pomeroy who wounded on 4 January 1923 (the IRA attack on the Carnegie Hall, Millstreet – leg riddled with machine gun bullets) and died on 19 January 1923 at the Mercy Hospital, Cork.
 Reference made to payment of Dependant’s Allowance from Army Funds.
 Reference also made to Pomeroy having served in the British Army.
 File contains: report from an Gárda Síochána detailing Honora Pomeroy’s circumstances – See more:

-We thank John P. Kelleher whose Grandfather, John Kelleher of Dromsicane, Millstreet is mentioned in the following truly superbly researched feature by Michael…for reminding us of the upcoming anniversary.
+We thank John P. Kelleher whose Grandfather, John Kelleher of Dromsicane, Millstreet, was a Lewis gunner that day, and is mentioned in the above truly superbly researched feature …for reminding us of the upcoming anniversary.
+John Kelleher is buried in Drishane Graveyard (2016)

 Tomorrow (4th Jan.
 2017) is the 94th anniversary of the Attack on Millstreet’s Carnegie Hall.
 Due to the inspiring courage of people like John Kelleher we still have this splendid building which provides such important services for the entire community.
 (S.R.)